Drupal 7 was launched in 2011.

 The D7upgrade.org is committed to helping each Drupal 7 website owner as they evaluate their migration options.
 Please take us up.

-What are the Options for Drupal 7 Website owners?
+What are the Options for Drupal 7 Website Owners?

-Drupal 9 comes with a lot of new features that help all kinds of use cases a WebCMS needs to handle.
+Drupal 9 comes with many new features that help all kinds of use cases a WebCMS needs to handle.
 Once you are in Drupal 9, you are in a strong base that will help your digital transformation initiatives in the long run.
 The strategic roadmap set for Drupal 9 is futuristic and you will see more and more features added to the Drupal core every 6 months as part of the innovation-driven semantic versioning.

 The expected release date for Drupal 10 is 14th December 2022.
 The new features include